A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Empirical illustrations

-We ran each Markov chain for 2,000,000 sweeps following a burn-in of 400,000 iterations; moreover, we set $C_{max} = 20$, $\alpha = \beta = 2$ and $\tau = 10$.
-For both the versions of the MTRJ-inv and GMTRJ-man algorithms, we also considered two different number of trials $(k=5,10)$.
+In order to compare the different algorithms, we ran each Markov chain for 2,000,000 sweeps following a burn-in of 400,000 iterations; moreover, for the parameters of the prior distributions we set $\delta = 1$, $\gamma_1=\gamma_2=1$ and $C_{max} = 20$.
+For the split-combine move we also chose $\alpha = \beta = 2$ and $\tau = 10$.
+Finally, for the GMTRJ-inv and GMTRJ-man algorithms, we considered two different sizes of the proposal set $k=5,10$.

-Table \ref{tab:freqv} shows the estimated posterior probabilities of each class for all the algorithms, using $k=10$.
-We can see that all the algorithms give quite similar posterior probabilities of the number of classes; the two most probable models are the model with two classes and the model with three classes.
-Table \ref{tab:acc_rate} illustrates the proportion of moves accepted.
-The plot of the first 40,000 values of $C$ after the burn-in is given in Figure \ref{fig:plotC} while, in order to check the stationarity, Figure \ref{fig:stat} illustrates the plot of the cumulative occupancy fractions for different values of $C$ (2,3,4,5) against the number of sweeps, for the first 1,000,000 iterations.
-In both the Figures we considered the MTRJ-inv-II and GMTRJ-man-II algorithms with a number of trials $k=10$.

-Finally, in Table \ref{tab:aut} are reported the values of the autocorrelation of the chain, for the most probable models (with a number of classes between 2 and 7), resulting in the five algorithms.
-We report the values corrected for the computing time.
+Table \ref{tab:freqv} shows the estimated posterior probabilities of each class for all the algorithms, using $k=5$.
+We observe that all the algorithms give quite similar posterior probabilities of the number of classes; the two most probable models are those with two and three classes.
+Table \ref{tab:acc_rate} illustrates the proportion of moves accepted, together with the computing time (in seconds) required to run the corresponding algorithm.
+The plot of the first 20,000 values of $C$ after the burn-in is given in Figure \ref{fig:plotC}.
+In order to check for stationarity, Figure \ref{fig:stat} also shows the plot of the cumulative occupancy fractions for different values of $C$, against the number of sweeps, for the first 1,000,000 iterations.
+In both figures we considered a fixed number of trials, $k=5$.
+Finally, Table \ref{tab:aut} shows the values of the IAT, so as to measure the autocorrelation of the Markov chain with states corresponding to the models with a number of classes between 2 and 7.
+As in the previous examples, we report the values corrected for the computing time.

-From the results of the comparison, we can see that the MTRJ-inv and GMTRJ-man algorithms have a higher acceptance rate with respect to the RJ algorithm, lowering the autocorrelation of the chain.
-In particular, the GMTRJ-man-II algorithm, with $k=10$, outperforms the other algorithms in terms of autocorrelation.

-Moreover, although all the algorithms mix well over $C$, with few excursions in very high values of $C$, the mixing of the MTRJ-inv and GMTRJ-man algorithms is better than of the RJ algorithm (Figure \ref{fig:plotC}).
-From Figure \ref{fig:stat}, we can see that for all the algorithms the burn-in is more than adequate to achieve the stability in the occupancy fraction, but the proposed algorithms can achieve the stability in a shorter period.